Skip to content

 Table of Contents

-While sudden policy spikes often capture the headlines, Angola’s 2025 corruption perception index (CPI) score reveals a far more valuable commodity for the long-term investor: steady and sustained improvement.
-In resource-dependent economies, a "quick fix" is usually a political illusion.
-What the data shows in Luanda, however, is a steady, eleven-year grind that has seen the nation move from a basement-level score of 19 in 2014 to 32 today.
+While sudden policy changes often capture the headlines, Angola’s 2025 Corruption Perception Index (CPI) score reveals something far more valuable for the long-term investor: steady and sustained improvement.
+In many economies that rely on oil or mining, a "quick fix" is usually just a political show.
+What the data shows in Luanda, however, is an eleven-year climb.
+The nation has moved from a very low score of 19 in 2014 to 32 today.
+This 13-point jump is a real sign that the environment for following the law is getting better.
+It suggests that the old, hidden costs of starting a business—like bribes and confusing red tape—are slowly being replaced by clear rules.

 Latest